csula/cs590-fall-2015/documents/notes/02_functional-primer.md

 * No side effects -- through immutable data structures

 Other intangible aspects of Functional Programming:
-* Functions are first class citizens; treatment of functions (shifting our way of thinking) are same (if not more important than data)
+* Functions are first class citizens
+* Treatment of functions (shifting our way of thinking) are more important than data
-* Emphasis on algorithm of data structure
+* Emphasis on algorithm over data structures
 * Small and decomposable functions (tasks or actions)

 ### Recursion

 Functional programmers rely heavily on recursion; several important (fringe) benefits of recursion is the enforcement of immutability and making code more elegant.

+* Base case (aka stopping condition)
+* Induction step (moving to the next recursion)

 ### Functional Decomposition